nnad3N/pdf-generator/README.md

 # PDF Generator

-This is an example app in created using Next.js that allows you to generate dynamic PDF files from a HTML template.
+This is an example app created using Next.js, that allows you to generate dynamic PDF files from a HTML template.

 ## The Stack